-6. The owner/operator must perform the following compliance tests at least once every twelve (12) months beginning in 2002.
+5. This equipment is presently not operated; therefore, source testing shall occur according to the following schedule once operations commence, defined as operating 2000 hrs in any 12-month period.
+Once operations commence, this unit shall be source tested in accordance with this condition at least once every twelve (12) month period in which the unit exceeds a run-time of 2000 hours.
 The owner/operator must submit a compliance/source test protocol at least thirty (30) days prior to the compliance/source test date.
-The owner/operator must conduct all required compliance/source tests in accordance with a District-approved test protocol.
+The owner/operator must conduct all required compliance/certification tests in accordance with a District-approved test protocol.
 The owner/operator must notify the District a minimum of ten (10) days prior to the compliance/source test date so that an observer may be present.
 The final compliance/source test results must be submitted to the District within forty-five (45) days of completion of the test.
-All compliance/source test notifications, protocols, and results may be submitted electronically to reporting@mdaqmd.ca.gov.
+All compliance/source test notifications, protocols, and results may be submitted electronically to reporting@mdagmd.ca.gov.